 - A. The Office of Management and Budget (OMB) will estimate revenues as early as possible in the budget process in order to limit appropriation request.
-The Board of County Commissioners will establish the County's budget priorities based upon the revenue estimates and expenditure priorities. - B. The budget shall be balanced; the total estimated receipts (including balances brought forward) shall equal the total appropriations and reserves in accordance with Florida Statute Chapter 129.01(2)(b). - C. In general, current operating revenue should be sufficient to support current operating expenditures, with budget amendments and adjustments made to budgeted fund balance and/or appropriations if necessary. - D. "Earmarking" of available revenues that would unnecessarily restrict the full range of potential uses of such revenues will be limited.
-The use of various funds; however, will be consistent with generally accepted accounting principles and Florida Statute Chapter 129.02.
+The Board of County Commissioners will establish the County's budget priorities based upon the revenue estimates and expenditure priorities. - B. The budget must be balanced, so that the total of the estimated receipts available from taxation and other sources, including balances brought forward from prior fiscal years, equals the total of appropriations for expenditures and reserves in accordance with Florida Statute Chapter 129.01(2)(c). - C. In general, current operating revenue should be sufficient to support current operating expenditures, with budget amendments and adjustments made to budgeted fund balance and/or appropriations if necessary. - D. "Earmarking" of available revenues that would unnecessarily restrict the full range of potential uses of such revenues will be limited.
+The use of various funds, however, will be consistent with generally accepted accounting principles and Florida Statute Chapter 129.02.
 Law Enforcement will be funded 54% from the MSTU-LE taxes and 46% from the General County taxes.
-State shared half-cent sales tax that are in excess of debt obligation payments will be split 90% to the General Fund and 10% to the MSBU-Fire Fund.
-Public Service Tax and Communications Service Tax will be split 60% to the General Fund and 40% to the MSBU-Fire Fund. - E. One-time revenues will be utilized to fund one-time expenditures wherever possible.
-If one-time revenues are assigned to pay for recurring expenditures a three-to-five-year plan for transferring the expenditure to a recurring revenue source will be adopted by the County as a part of the budget process in the initial year.
+State shared half-cent sales taxes that are in excess of debt obligation payments will be split 90% to the General Fund and 10% to the MSBU-Fire Fund.
+Public Service Tax will be split 60% to the General Fund and 40% to the MSBU-Fire Fund.
+Communications